chromacole/spinner/README.md

   (starting a pour would kill your spin, and vice versa).
 Now:
-  - **Spin** — the button and speed slider beside the disc give it a burst of rotational speed (strength set by the slider), which then decays naturally via friction, just like a flick.
+  - **Spin** — the button and speed slider beside the disc give it a burst of rotational speed (strength set by the slider), which then decays naturally via friction over roughly 20&ndash;27 seconds depending on the slider, just like a flick.
 Click again (or press Space while the disc is focused) to keep it going.
 This never reacts to anything you do with the mouse on the disc itself.
   - **Pouring** — click and hold anywhere on the disc to drip your selected color; this only ever moves the pour point, never the disc's rotation.
     Paint is flung outward from the drop point, and the faster the disc is